-I am a counselor licensed in FL, GA and AL with over 40 years of experience working as a psychiatric social worker.
-I have worked with clients who have a wide range of concerns including depression, anxiety, relationship issues, thought disorders, life changes/ageing, as well as grief and loss.
+I am a family and marriage counselor licensed in Georgia with over 10 years of experience working as a psychotherapist.
+I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, OCD and ADHD.
+I also helped many people who have experienced physical trauma or emotional abuse.
 My counseling style is warm and interactive.
-I believe in treating everyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
-My approach combines cognitive-behavioral, humanistic, psychodynamic and rational-emotive counseling.
-I will...
+I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
+My approach combines cognitive-behavioral...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Moultrie area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Moultrie due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Moultrie to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.